2011 NCAA Division I men's basketball tournament: National Championship

 The National Championship game was between Butler, a mid-major university team that was a surprise finalist in the 2010 tournament, and Connecticut, a basketball powerhouse which had previously won the tournament twice under coach Jim Calhoun but had an average regular season finishing 9th in the Big East Conference before winning The Big East tournament with five wins in five consecutive days (never before accomplished in NCAA history).
 The championship game was won by Connecticut 53–41.
 It was a very defensive contest, with Butler having the fewest points in a championship game since 1949.
 Butler led at halftime 22–19, but suffered in the second half from poor shooting, making only 6 of 37 shots in the second half.
 Butler's 18.8 percent shooting for the entire game was the lowest ever in the NCAA final.
 Connecticut contributed to Butler's poor shooting by blocking 10 shots (a championship game record).
 Butler was led in scoring by junior guard Shelvin Mack with 13 points, while UConn freshman Jeremy Lamb scored 12 points in the 2nd half.

 The win by Connecticut completed a season-ending 11-game win streak that began with the Big East tournament.

 The game was widely viewed as a poor quality final.
 In reference to the game's first half of play, CBS analyst Greg Anthony said, "This is the worst half of basketball I've ever seen in a national championship game."

+Upsets

+Per the NCAA, "Upsets are defined as when the winner of the game was seeded five or more places lower than the team it defeated."

+The 2011 tournament saw a total of 11 upsets, with five in the first round, four in the second round, and two in the Elite Eight.